zhangyafeikimi/gbdt/README.md

 > **NOTE:**
 >
 > LAD loss maybe numerical unstable and cause invalid feature importance.
+LS loss is numerically smoother.
 >
 > Training a GBDT model with LAD loss is slower then the one with LS loss.
 >
+> LAD loss is only suitable for binary classification.
+>
-> LS loss is numerically smoother and highly encouraged.
+> **All in all, LS loss is highly encouraged.**

 ####training_sample
 Filename of training samples.